cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 _Assurance categories: Moderate to high and risk categories: moderate to high_

 Additional security techniques should be integrated into the software factory itself to monitor for suspicious or unexpected activity such as attempts to connect out to suspicious endpoints during the build process.
-It is especially valuable to provide enhanced monitoring around stages within the pipeline that add to the resulting software artefact (as opposed to stages performing testing on the artefact) as any deviations from their normal process may be a signal of compromise.
+It is especially valuable to provide enhanced monitoring around stages within the pipeline that add to the resulting software artifact (as opposed to stages performing testing on the artifact) as any deviations from their normal process may be a signal of compromise.

-# Securing Artefacts
+# Securing Artifacts

-An artefact is the output of the build phase.
-Software artefacts, along with corresponding build metadata, must be hashed and signed by authorized entities.
-The signing of software artefacts describes the process ensuring the integrity and provenance of the artefact at build time, helping to establish trust.
-The signing of an artefact is a method of indicating that an artefact has been vetted and approved to be used in a given environment and authorized for use by a trusted authority.
-Trust is generated through cryptographically generated signatures at build time based on a secure hash of the artefact and, in more complex scenarios, whether the artefact has been signed by another process in the supply chain.
-For example, consider a scenario where the artefact is signed at build time and the resulting signature is verified before the artefact is scanned for compliance and security.
+An artifact is the output of the build phase.
+Software artifacts, along with corresponding build metadata, must be hashed and signed by authorized entities.
+The signing of software artifacts describes the process ensuring the integrity and provenance of the artifact at build time, helping to establish trust.
+The signing of an artifact is a method of indicating that an artifact has been vetted and approved to be used in a given environment and authorized for use by a trusted authority.
+Trust is generated through cryptographically generated signatures at build time based on a secure hash of the artifact and, in more complex scenarios, whether the artifact has been signed by another process in the supply chain.
+For example, consider a scenario where the artifact is signed at build time and the resulting signature is verified before the artifact is scanned for compliance and security.

-The signing of artefacts should be  performed at each stage of its life cycle, along with the verification of signatures from prior stages, to ensure end-to-end trust.
-For added protection, encryption can be used to protect the confidentiality of the artefact, and ensure only authorized parties are able to use the artefact.
+The signing of artifacts should be  performed at each stage of its life cycle, along with the verification of signatures from prior stages, to ensure end-to-end trust.
+For added protection, encryption can be used to protect the confidentiality of the artifact, and ensure only authorized parties are able to use the artifact.

 ## Verification: